r2ctx/T2-PalmReject/README.md

 # T2 PalmReject
 Aims to improve palm rejection functionality for those running t2linux on their macbooks.

-T2 lightweight userspace palm-rejection filter for the Apple internal keyboard/trackpad found on a tested Intel T2 MacBook running Linux.
 It grabs the physical trackpad, filters palm-shaped contacts, and forwards accepted contacts through a virtual multitouch touchpad so libinput keeps handling pointer acceleration, two-finger scrolling, clicking, and gestures.